If you are asking How fast should I run on long runs, you've come to the right place.

 Their mindset is different.

-They don’t over think and neither do you or I have to.
+The Kenyans don't over think and neither do you or I have to.

-We have to let go of expectations and have the faith that what we have done in training is going to get us to our goal.
+So, we have to let go of expectations and have the faith that what we have done in training is going to get us to our goal.

-Faster long runs will yield increased relaxation at race pace and will bring you to the start line totally confident that whatever your competition throws at you in a race will not be something you have not already experienced in training.
+Faster long runs will yield increased relaxation at race pace and will bring you to the start line totally confident

 This is key!